-As the internet and digital technology continue to grow and become more central to everyday activity, so too do the risks associated with a hyper-connected life.
+The internet and digital technology continue to grow and become more central to everyday activity.
+And with that growth comes increased risks associated with a hyper-connected life.

 Think about the headlines over the past few months: Massive data breaches, companies selling personal information, browsers snooping on your sessions — these are all examples of new security threats that will need a talented and well-trained workforce to contain and eliminate.

 Data shows that cyber crime, including identity theft and fraud, are growing fears among all parts of the population.

 According to a recent study by the Ponemon Institute, an independent research group that focuses on data and privacy, 61 percent of small and medium-sized businesses reported some kind of data attack in 2017.

 If there is a silver lining in all of this, it’s that opportunities for cybersecurity experts are growing exponentially.
 What was once a speciality within computer science is now becoming its own field.